nathanielwarner/carletonian-wordpress/wp-content/plugins/advanced-nocaptcha-recaptcha/readme.txt

 = How to set captcha in contact form 7? =
 To show noCaptcha use [anr_nocaptcha g-recaptcha-response]

+= How to set captcha in WooCommerce? =
+If Login Form, Registration Form, Lost Password Form, Reset Password Form is selected in SETTINGS page of this plugin, they will show and verify Captcha in WooCommerce respective forms as well.

 = How to login if i am locked out? =
 You can access your file via FTP or file manager and rename "advanced-nocaptcha-recaptcha" folder to something else.
 Then login as normal.
 Then rename back this folder.